0

 Types of Behavioral-Based Interview Questions

-Types of Behavioral Interview Questions
+Types of Behavioral Questions

 According to this resource from the Government of British Columbia, there are two overarching types of behavioral questions: leading and probing questions.